xiangfasong/cca/README.md

 models and algorithms where introduced:
 * A. Podosinnikova, F. Bach, S. Lacoste-Julien.
 [Beyond CCA: Moment Matching for Multi-View Models](https://arxiv.org/abs/1602.09013).
 ICML, 2016.

-Please cite this paper if you used this code for your research.
+Please cite this paper if you use this code for your research.

 These algorithms designed for the situations, where classical canonical correlation analysis